MistressPlague/WebAPIHelper/README.md

 {
     if (requestType == RequestType.POST)
     {
-        // Tip: Data will be in json format, regardless of the data received.
-Only tested with FormUrlEncoded Data.
+        // Tip: Data will be in json format if the request was formurlencoded, otherwise it will be the raw data.

         // Send a 200 OK response
         Helper.SendResponse(context, "OK", HttpStatusCode.OK);